WooCommerce Bookings and Appointments

 Display WooCommerce Flat rate based on product category

-Store owners can choose to charge their customer a fixed amount for the shipping, regardless of what he or she orders.
-It’s proven way to attract new customers without offering free shipping.
-Displaying flat rate is also less complicated than calculating shipping rates based on product weight and dimensions.
+Store owners can choose to charge their customer a fixed amount for the shipping, regardless of what he or they orders.
+It’s a proven way to attract new customers without offering free shipping.
+Displaying flat rates is also less complicated than calculating shipping rates based on product weight and dimensions.

-For example, if you are selling something quite small like a letter or sticker, then offering a Flat rate would be a ideal choice than going with the other method.
+For example, if you are selling something quite small like a letter or sticker, then offering a Flat rate would be an ideal choice over going with the other method.